veritechv/calculator-frontend/README.md

 **Future work**
 - Implement tests (BIG FAIL)
 - Fix layout and looks
+- Disable Delete button for things already deleted.
+- Move Delete button into the user's details dialog.
 - Implement AppSettings service.
 - Get rid of the app-settings.json file.
 This could be replaced.